ecpeter23/A-Dangerous-World/README.md

 Idea:
 1. 1st Person
-2. Openworld low poly rpg
+3. Openworld (medieval style) low poly RPG
-3. Player does mission throughout the world (missions will be based off of the world and not preprogrammed)
+4. Player does mission throughout the world (missions will be based off of the world and not preprogrammed)
-4. Bosses throughout the world (maybe to unlock new items or just to help get them(forced vs choice))
+5. Bosses throughout the world (maybe to unlock new items or just to help get them(forced vs choice))

 Thanks:
 1. Libnoise as a noise library